Disponible en Anglais seulement

-Doug Yoshida is a partner in the Litigation Group in Calgary.
-Doug’s practise focuses on corporate-commercial disputes in the energy industry.
+Doug Yoshida is a partner and the Practice Lead of the Litigation Group in Calgary.
+Doug’s practice focuses on corporate-commercial disputes in the energy industry.

 Doug has appeared as lead counsel at all levels of court in Alberta, including in chambers, trials and appeals and represents parties in mediations and administrative and arbitration hearings.
 Doug is regularly retained by companies in the energy industry, both private and public, due to his understanding of his clients’ businesses and his significant experience crafting strategic, creative and practical solutions to complex business disputes.

-Doug has been recognized by Chambers Canada as a Leading Lawyer in General Commercial Litigation, by Benchmark Canada as a Litigation Star in the areas of commercial, securities, arbitration and energy litigation and by Lexpert as a Leading Lawyer in Corporate Commercial Litigation.
+Doug has been recognized by Chambers Canada as a Leading Lawyer in General Commercial Litigation, by Benchmark Canada as a Litigation Star in the areas of commercial, securities, arbitration and energy litigation, by The Legal 500 in Dispute Resolution and by Lexpert as a Leading Lawyer in Corporate Commercial and Energy Litigation.

 Doug’s litigation experience includes disputes that arise during and after corporate transactions and the purchase and sale of assets; joint venture disputes; facility and equipment failures; engineering, procurement and construction claims; insurance coverage claims; product liability issues; professional negligence claims; fraud, conspiracy and breach of fiduciary claims; and shareholder rights issues, including oppression, insider trading, arrangement and share valuation claims.

-Doug obtained his Bachelor of Arts degree in philosophy after attending the University of Lethbridge and University of Calgary and obtained his law degree from Dalhousie University.
-Doug has been a member of the firm’s litigation group since completing his articles with McCarthy Tétrault LLP.
+Doug received his Bachelor of Arts degree in philosophy from the University of Lethbridge and University of Calgary and obtained his law degree from Dalhousie University.

 Since 2005, Doug has served on the national pro bono committee at McCarthy Tétrault LLP which helps oversee the approximately 10,000 hours per year of pro bono services that the firm’s lawyers provide to individuals with limited means and charitable organizations.
 Doug helped lead the creation of the Civil Claims Duty Counsel and Queen’s Bench Amicus programs which provide pro bono legal advice to approximately 5,000-6,000 unrepresented litigants per year in the Alberta courts.